kaizer1v/kaizer1v.github.io/_posts/2018-10-05-progress-bar.md

 title: Page Progress Bar
 ---

-A build-it-yourself progress bar in plain javascript and html
+_A build-it-yourself progress bar in plain javascript and html_

 -----

+## Title

 A quick way to enhance the user experience when they are scrolling through a page is to show them how far or how long they have to go before they finish the article.